opral/monorepo/guides/next-intl-with-ide-extension/README.md

 Adjust languageTags, and the path to your translations if needed.
 The `plugin-next-intl` is a plugin to make next-intl ecosystem compatible with inlang.
 For further configuration read the [documentation](https://inlang.com/m/193hsyds/plugin-inlang-nextIntl).

-### 2. Install the IDE Extension:
+### 2. Install Sherlock:
 <br/>

-- Install the IDE extension from the [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=inlang.vs-code-extension)
+- Install Sherlock from the [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=inlang.vs-code-extension)
 - Reload the VS Code window to activate the extension.

 ## Usage: